 Receive data over Ethernet network

-Use the Ethernet Rx block to receive Ethernet packets and to filter on the received packets.
+To receive Ethernet packets and to filter on the received packets, use the Ethernet Rx block.
 You can filter packets by EtherType or length.
 You can use multiple Ethernet Rx blocks with the same device ID.
 However, you must configure each block to filter a unique set of packets.

 Filter criteria— Filter on EtherTypes or Ethernet lengths